 The Ministry of Interior (MOI) stresses that the design and implementation of deconcentration and decentralization reform is not solely an MOI initiative but is required by the Organic Law, which is being managed by the National Committee for Democratic Development (NCDD) and involves stakeholders from throughout the government.
 In this regard, most development partner involvement is increasingly gravitating toward the NCDD.
 Nevertheless, the MOI remains a very influential player; it was instrumental in preparation of the 2005 strategic framework for deconcentration and decentralization reform and was the sole player in development of the 2008 Organic Law.
-Furthermore, the MOI has about 9,000 employees spread across the country and has important continuing responsibilities in its own right.
-The Organic Law gives the MOI many important powers, both direct and indirect, in relation to the appointments of governors, boards of governors, deputy governors, and directors of administration, clerks, and finance directors at subnational administrations supports central government efforts to build capacity of subnational administrations, and plays a lead role in addressing any irregularities committed by subnational administrations.
+Furthermore, the MOI has about 9,000 employees spread across the country8 and has important continuing responsibilities in its own right.
+The Organic Law gives the MOI many important powers, both direct and indirect, in relation to the appointments of governors, boards of governors, deputy governors, and directors of administration, clerks, and finance directors at subnational administration levels.
+The MOI also supervises the performance of subnational administrations, supports central government efforts to build capacity of subnational administrations, and plays a lead role in addressing any irregularities committed by subnational administrations.
 In some cases, the MOI can facilitate the dismissal of councilors and councils.
 The MOI also chairs the NCDD and some important subcommittees of the NCDD, and provides the bulk of staff of the NCDD Secretariat.